Restaurants in Quezon City (Eat)

 Seven Corners Buffet

-Apart from eating at the popular buffet Vikings, Seven Corners of Crowne Plaza Manila has a wide selection of sumptuous food and a variety of cuisines.
-They also have the best service and ambiance.
+Apart from dining at the popular buffet Vikings, Seven Corners at Crowne Plaza Manila offers a wide selection of sumptuous food and a variety of cuisines.
+They are also known for their excellent service and inviting ambiance.

 Seven Corners Buffet Price